Exit popups work.

 Booking.com uses a popup during the reservation process to show how many other people are looking at the same hotel.
 Better act now before someone else gets your room!

 13. Add Urgency

-	It is human nature to procrastinate.
-Whether it’s deciding to entering an email address or make a large purchase, people tend to avoid making difficult decisions.
+It’s human nature to procrastinate.
+Whether it’s deciding to enter an email address or make a large purchase, people tend to avoid making difficult decisions.